jackoconnor/computation_for_sci/Chemistry/README.md

-# Chemistry exercises for the course
+# Chemistry exercises for the module.